6 Actionable Tips to Get Off a College Waitlist and Get Accepted!

 What should you do if you’re on a college waitlist?

-The coronavirus pandemic has impacted the college admissions process.
-Admissions experts have said that waitlist sizes have increased this year as colleges are trying to sort through voluminous applications to enroll the right number of students for the fall semester.
-Common App data shows that there is a significant increase in the number of students applying to college for the 2024-2025 cycle.
+The situation with FAFSA has impacted the college admissions process.
+Students don’t know where they stand with their financial aid packages, and colleges are trying to sort through an immense number of applications while not fully knowing the status of the incoming students.
+Common App data shows that there is an increase in the number of students applying to college for the 2024-2025 cycle.

 Although universities usually offer applicants waitlist spots during the regular decision round of admission, waitlisted applicants generally won't hear back about a decision on their admission until AFTER the national May 1 college reply deadline.
 Sometimes, students don't find out until right before the fall semester!